Azzybana/candle/candle-examples/examples/stable-diffusion/README.md

 - `--bsize`: the numbers of samples to generate simultaneously.
 - `--final-image`: the filename for the generated image(s).

-### Using flash-attention

-Using flash attention makes image generation a lot faster and uses less memory.
-The downside is some long compilation time.
-You can set the `CANDLE_FLASH_ATTN_BUILD_DIR` environment variable to something like `/home/user/.candle` to ensures that the compilation artifacts are properly cached.

-Enabling flash-attention requires both a feature flag, `--features flash-attn` and using the command line flag `--use-flash-attn`.

-Note that flash-attention-v2 is only compatible with Ampere, Ada, or Hopper GPUs (e.g., A100/H100, RTX 3090/4090).

 ## Image to Image Pipeline
 ...